-The applied ESG investment strategy did not pursue a committed minimum reduction of the scope of the investments.
+The applied ESG investment strategy did not pursue a committed minimum reduction of the scope of the investments

-The assessment of the good governance practices of the investee companies was based on the DWS Norm Assessment.
+The assessment of the good governance practices of the investee companies was based on the DWS Norm Assessment, as further detailed in the dedicated section "What actions have been taken to meet the environmental and/or social characteristics during the reference period?".
 Accordingly, the assessed investee companies followed good governance practices.